psychicteeth/Playdate-C-Hello-World/README.md

 Goal: An empty playdate C/Lua project that can be built to the device and to the simulator in VS Code on Windows and Mac.

-Status: Builds simulator binaries on Windows and Mac in the sdefault build task.
+Status: Builds simulator binaries on Windows and Mac in the default build task.

 ## Project setup